Connect with us

 Tim Cone airs frustration over officiating after Ginebra’s Game 2 loss

-Tim Cone hardly complains about officiating, but he could no longer refrain from doing so after Barangay Ginebra fell short in its bid to build a 2-0 lead over TNT in the PBA Season 50 Commissioner’s Cup Finals, Friday night.
+Tim Cone hardly complains about officiating, but even he could no longer hold back after Barangay Ginebra fell short in its bid to build a 2-0 lead over TNT in the PBA Season 50 Commissioner’s Cup Finals, Friday night.

 “That’s one thing I don’t normally do.
 But I just felt the crew was not a good crew tonight, and they gotta have a better crew next time out,” he told reporters moments after their 101-94 Game 2 loss at the SMART Araneta Coliseum